admin-sauce/POCs/POC Task - 10.md

 - Secure access to your EC2 instance for future updates.
 - Hands-on experience with AWS, EC2, and basic cloud hosting.

-If everything is set up correctly, your HTML page should load, confirming a successful deployment.
+If everything is set up correctly, your HTML page should load, confirming a successful deployment